Associate in Science in

 Total Credits | 48 |

-Tuition for the AMS courses is less than for the other courses in the degree, and is billed separately from the University block tuition.
-Contact the AMS program coordinator for additional information.
+Tuition for AMS courses is less than the other courses in the degree and is billed separately from the University block tuition.
+Contact Student Financial Services for additional information.

 Semester 1 | ||